thenextfreelancer/metal_price/README.md

 This will launch the React app and run the server at the same time.

-Now navigate to http://localhost:3000 and you will hit the React app displaying the message coming from our GET Express route.
+Now navigate to http://localhost:3000 and you will see Gold and Silver current and yesterday rates refreshing on 30sec.
 Nice 🎉!

 ### Settings
 We are using https://www.goldapi.io/ which provides free Gold and Silver rates till 500 hits/month.